Updated on September 11, 2023 by Julie McCool

 Stay: The Holiday Inn Express Savannah Historic District is conveniently located and very comfortable.
 Amp up the romance at one of the historic B&Bs like The Gastonian, where we spent our 5th anniversary many years ago.

 Read our full guide to 17+ Memorable and Romantic Things to Do in Savannah.

 Winter getaways from Northern Virginia are sometimes difficult to fit into our busy schedules.
 No worries!
 You don't have to travel far to enjoy a break from home.
 Here are three favorite local Northern Virginia staycations that you can enjoy close to home.
 Click the links for details.

-Whatever winter getaways from Northern Virginia you choose to explore, we wish you happy travels.
-Just remember, winter cold will fade and beautiful Virginia spring wildflowers will return.
+Whatever winter getaways from Northern Virginia and DC you choose to explore, we wish you happy travels.
+Eventually winter cold will fade and beautiful Virginia spring wildflowers will return.